Uniqueness of Maximal Inscribed Parabolas and Minimal Circumscribing Horocycles: Preliminaries

 in its minor vertex $(0,b)$ equals $\varkappa = \frac{b}{a^2}$.
 Thus, if the ellipse is to be a horocycle of the hyperbolic plane with absolute conic $\mathcal{N}$, its semi-major axis $a$ and semi-minor axis $b$ need to be related by $a^2 = b$.

 The hyperbolic area of a horocycle is infinite.
 But, just as in the case of parabolas in Euclidean geometry, we say that horocycle $h_1$ is smaller than horocycle $h_2$ if ``$h_1$ one fits into $h_2$.''
-Since any two horocycles correspond in a transformation of hyperbolic geometry (a projective transformation that fixed $\mathcal{N}$ and its interior), the need for this comparison of two horocycles suggest to restrict the transformation group to Euclidean symmetries of $\mathcal{N}$.
+Since any two horocycles correspond in a transformation of hyperbolic geometry (a projective transformation that fixed $\mathcal{N}$ and its interior), the need for this comparison of two horocycles suggests to restrict the transformation group to Euclidean symmetries of $\mathcal{N}$.
 We already did something similar for parabolas, cf. Remark~\ref{rem:euclidean}.
-With this notion of ``size comparison'' we can to measure the size of a horocycle by an arbitrary strictly monotone function $\size(a)$ of its (Euclidean) major axis length $a$.
-We will simply use $\size(a) = a$ and, by abuse of notation, also write $\size H = a$.
+With this notion of ``size comparison'' we can reasonably measure the size of a horocycle $H$ by the function $\size H = a$ with $a$ being the (Euclidean) major axis length $a$.

 \begin{remark} Section~\ref{sec:parabolas} actually suggests to use the horocycle's parameter (when viewed as ellipse of the Euclidean plane) to measure its size.
 This is consistent with our approach: The parameter of a conic equals the curvature radius on the conic's principal axis \cite[Theorem~2.1.5]{glaeser24}.
-For horocycles this value is $a^3$ which is, indeed a strictly monotone function of~$a$. \end{remark}
+For horocycles this value is $a^3$ which is a strictly monotone function of~$a$. \end{remark}